-The Ukrainian authorities have conducted three waves of army mobilization in connection with the 2014 conflict in the country's South-East.
+The Ukrainian authorities conducted three waves of army mobilization in connection with the 2014 conflict in the country's South-East.
 In 2014 several waves of mobilization were conducted in Ukraine, with a focus on reservists.
 Officers under 45 and soldiers under 40 were called up.
 However, the government confirms the problem of military service evasion.

 "We are operating under the assumption that Ukraine should become a military state," Dmytro Shimkiv, deputy head of the Ukrainian presidential administration, said 29 September 2014 at a public debate on Strategy 2020 in Kiev.
-The reforms envision an increase in the number of servicemen in Ukraine from 2.8 people to 7 people per 1,000 people, he said.
-Shimkiv also said the defense and national security reform is a key reform envisioned by the program Strategy 2020.
+The reforms envisioned an increase in the number of servicemen in Ukraine from 2.8 people to 7 people per 1,000 people, he said.
+Shimkiv also said the defense and national security reform was a key reform envisioned by the program Strategy 2020.

-Demobilization of conscripts in Ukraine will be carried out only after reaching durable truce in the eastern parts of the country, President Petro Poroshenko stated in Kharkiv, Ukrinform said11 October 2014.
+Demobilization of conscripts in Ukraine would be carried out only after reaching durable truce in the eastern parts of the country, President Petro Poroshenko stated in Kharkiv, Ukrinform said11 October 2014.
 "It is still impossible to demobilize under the conditions of de facto military operations.
 As soon as there is a sustainable ceasefire, as soon as the line of defense is built, as soon as our brigades, and it should be in the near future, are deployed in full combat defense order, we will be able to launch the steps on demobilization," the Ukrainian leader said.

 The Armed Forces of Ukraine could return military conscription, acting Defense Minister Mykhailo Koval stated 26 April 2014.
 "The army will be professional - this is the future of the Armed Forces.
 But now the Armed Forces are not ready for this.
 Therefore we might have to return 21-23-years-old men for a while, and they will serve the state," he told reporters in Kyiv.
 According to Koval, the reckless policy of transition to contract service showed its negative sides, in particular, in Crimea.
 "If there were conscripts there [in military units], then the situation might be different," the minister said.
 In addition, the minister said the Armed Forces of Ukraine have not created a good base for training and life-support of contract soldiers.